 Image taken at Fort McAllister State Historic Park

 Wetland's Trail at J.F.
-Gregory Park This park offers a variety of habitats, including wetlands and wooded areas, attracting a diverse range of bird species.
+Gregory Park This park, situated near historic rice fields, offers a variety of habitats, including wetlands and wooded areas, attracting a diverse range of bird species.
 Songbirds, wading birds and raptors are seen all year, and migratory waterfowl in winter.
 Look for warblers during spring and fall migrations.
 Prothonotary warblers are best seen from April to June.
+Enjoy a 3-mile scenic trail in this 335-acre park.
 Don't forget your notebook and binoculars!

 Image taken at Richmond Hill J.F.
 Gregory Park

-Get up early and grab a cup of coffee from one of our local cafes, then head out to either of these two sites to listen to the birds awaken!
+Good morning!
+Start your day with a fresh cup of coffee from one of our charming local cafes.
+Then, venture out to either of these two scenic spots to enjoy the melodious sounds of birds greeting the new day.

 Image taken at Fort McAllister State Historic Park

-After a morning of noting or photographing your sightings, try an international-style lunch in Richmond Hill.
+After a morning spent observing or photographing your avian discoveries, treat yourself to an international-style lunch in Richmond Hill.
+Check out our Dining Passport for a variety of options.

 Image taken at Fort McAllister State Historic Park

-You can spend your afternoon either north at such sites on the Colonial Coast Birding Trail as Skidaway Island State Park, Tybee Island, and the Savannah-Ogeechee Canal Museum & Nature Center, or south at Harris Neck National Wildlife Refuge, the Okefenokee National Wildlife Refuge, St. Simons Island, Jekyll Island, or a number of other sites.
+Continue your adventure in the afternoon along the Colonial Coast Birding Trail either north at Skidaway Island State Park, Tybee Island, and the Savannah-Ogeechee Canal Museum & Nature Center, or south at Harris Neck National Wildlife Refuge, the Okefenokee National Wildlife Refuge, St. Simons Island, Jekyll Island, or a number of other sites.
 More than 300 species of birds (75 percent of the total species of birds seen in Georgia) have been spotted at the 18 sites along the birding trail.
 See the complete list of sites here.